 Chloe Bruer-Jones is a 25-year-old performer, musician and teacher who grew up in Adelaide.
 Throughout her teenage years, Chloe was involved with Adelaide theatre groups such as Pelican Productions, Swell Productions, Creative Souls Theatre and Adelaide Youth Theatre.
 After studying with Marryatville High School's Special Interest Music Program on violin and voice, she went on to study Music Theatre and Dance at APO Arts Academy in Melbourne.
 She then completed a Bachelor of Arts (Music Theatre) at Federation University, Ballarat, graduating in 2014.
 Directly after graduation, Chloe landed the role of Mole in the Australian Shakespeare Company’s Wind in the Willows, an outdoor summer production that she has now performed in for three consecutive years.
 In 2015, Chloe was overseas for 7 and a half months, touring the U.S.A. and the Bahamas as a lead singer on one of Royal Caribbean’s cruise ships, the Majesty of the Seas.
 Since mid 2016, Chloe has worked with Cultural Infusion and the Victorian State Government to bring the World War I puppet show, Messenger Dogs, to Victorian Primary Schools.
 She is also a lead singer and electric violinist in original/cover band, Fatty Boomba, who is set to release an original EP by the end of the year.

-Since the time she was just 4 years old Emma has loved performing her little heart out onstage.
-She first realised her passion for musical theatre, however, when she participated in her high school’s production of Grease as an eager year 8 student.
-As a now just as eager 19 year old, she has since proudly been a part of many great shows.
-Some of her favourites include the roles of Tracy in Saint Aloysius College’s Hairspray, Lily St. Regis in Adelaide Youth Theatre’s Annie, Elle Woods in Saint Aloysius College’s production of Legally Blonde, and most recently, Ruth in G & S society’s Thoroughly Modern Millie.
-Emma is also very excited to be a part of the cast of HMC's upcoming production of Spring Awakening.
-She hopes that this is just a start and plans to continue performing long into the future.
+Since the time she was just 4 years old, Emma has loved performing.
+She first realised her passion for musical theatre when she participated in her high school’s production of Grease as an eager year 8 student.
+As a now just as eager 21-year-old, she has since proudly been a part of many great shows.
+Some of her favourites include the roles of Tracy and Elle Woods in her school's productions of Hairspray and Legally Blonde, Lily St. Regis in Adelaide Youth Theatre’s Annie, Ruth in G & S society’s Thoroughly Modern Millie, Melita in Spring Awakening by HMC and most recently Girl Bad Idea Bear in HMC's Avenue Q. Emma is also very excited to be a member of the Elder Conservatorium's brand new musical theatre course and cannot wait to see where it leads her.

 Fahad has been performing for 24 years in concerts, and musical theatre and drama productions.
 His most recent theatre production was an original Australian musical called Pricecheck, where he played the a cooky supermarket worker who had a fetish for fruit and vegetables.
 Prior to that he was in a production of You're a Good Man Charlie Brown musically directed by Peter Johns, where he played the role of Snoopy.
 Amongst some of Fahad's favourites roles in theatre are Tobias in Sweeny Todd and Dr Aziz in a Passage to India.
 Later in 2017 he will be performing in the Red Phoenix political drama Two Hands at the Holden Street Theatre.